florianduport/endurance-docker-legacy/README.md

 The application uses Bower to manage dependencies.
 Bower components are stored in **/front/src/bower_components** and are automatically copied to **/front/src/dist/libs**.

 The Nginx root folder is configured to be the **/front/src/dist** folder.

 ## Project Roadmap

 What's next ?

 - A better sample application showing the full stack chain with a mongo collection and a sails api consumed by the angular app.
 - Environment parameters to make it easier to go in production and manage environment variables
 - Unit tests integration with Mocha
 - Logging strategy to be defined
-- Automatic fixtures imports on MongoDB
-- npm install on api & front containers build
-- bower install on front container build

 ## Any feedback ?

 Please let me know :)